Systems & Security Research

 DHS National Center of Excellence is partnering with the Weirton Area Port Authority to enhance port performance.

 The maritime supply network is very complex, involving the smooth interaction of various components and disruption at any point in the chain has cascading effects, impeding the flow of cargo and reducing efficiency.
-To sustain an acceptable performance level despite disruptions, the Weirton Area Port Authority (WAPA) turned to the experts at the Stevens School of Engineering and Science and Howe School of Technology Management to create a resiliency plan in the event of an emergency.
+To sustain an acceptable performance level despite disruptions, the Weirton Area Port Authority (WAPA) turned to the experts at the Stevens School of Engineering and Science and School of Business to create a resiliency plan in the event of an emergency.

 Dr. David Naumann takes steps to analyze mobile Apps and prevent malware access.